How to Use INDEX MATCH with Multiple Criteria for Date Range

 xlookup final result

-Method 3: INDEX and AGGREGATE Functions to Extract a Volatile Price from Date Range
+Method 3 – Use INDEX and AGGREGATE Functions to Extract a Volatile Price from Date Range

-Some Products prices (i.e., crude oil, currency, etc.) are so volatile that they fluctuate for weeks or even days.
-We have prices of a certain product in a week’s interval.
-We want to find the price for the given dates.
-To find the price for a given date range, we can use the combined INDEX AGGREGATE function.
-The syntax of the AGGREGATE function is
+Some Products prices (i.e., crude oil, currency, etc.) are so volatile that they fluctuate each week or even day.
+We have the prices of a certain product in a week’s interval and want to find the price for the given dates.

-Steps: Type the following formula in any blank cell (i.e., E8).
+Steps: Type the following formula in the result cell (i.e., E8) and hit Enter.

 =IFERROR(INDEX(C$5:C$13,AGGREGATE(15,6, ROW(B$5:B$13)/((B$5:B$13>=F$4)*(B$5:B$13<=F$5))-ROW(B$5)+1,ROWS(E$8:E8))),"")